-We emphasize again that like many other studies, the $P_c$ states here are all dynamically generated, since the interaction potential $V$ only contains $t$- and $u$-channel exchange diagrams.
+We emphasize again that, like many other studies, the $P_c$ states here are all dynamically generated, since the interaction potential $V$ only contains $t$- and $u$-channel exchange diagrams.
 However, as already mentioned, dynamical generation does not always mean small elementariness.
-Actually in the previous study~\cite{Wang:2023snv}, the $N^*(1440)$ state is dynamically generated without a corresponding $s$-channel genuine state, but its elementariness is not negligible.
-In this study, the conclusion that the $P_c$ states are composite is drawn from careful analyses based on three compositeness criteria, rather than simply the fact of dynamical generation.
+Actually, in the previous study~\cite{Wang:2023snv}, the $N^*(1440)$ state is dynamically generated without a corresponding $s$-channel genuine state, but its elementariness is not negligible.
+In this study, the conclusion that the $P_c$ states are composite is drawn from careful analyses based on three compositeness criteria that are independent of the model parametrization, rather than simply the fact of dynamical generation.